 At Home Family Fun: 123Homeschool has rounded up 20 Activities to Celebrate Donald Duck Day – from crafts to LEGO creations to a game of Duck Duck Goose.

 Outing Idea: Visit a lake or a pond where you know you can see ducks today.
-Here is an interesting article about why we shouldn’t feed bread to ducks.
+Three Rivers places wood duck boxes on lakes at nine parks, making your likelihood of seeing ducklings higher:

 Read Aloud: I used to love Donald Duck Comic Books.
-Now you can download them from Kindle for $1.99 a piece.
+Now you can get them from Kindle for $1.99 a piece.

 Meal Idea: Assuming you don’t have a gluten intolerance, make something with mock duck (aka seitan) — like a simple stir fry.